 1.La Sportiva G2 SM

 Purpose-built and technical, the G2 SM is a lightweight double boot designed in collaboration with renowned Italian alpinist Simone Moro for the world’s boldest peaks.
 Double boot construction maximizes warmth, and dual Boa® closure systems ensure a responsive fit and ease of operation with gloves.
+La Sportiva G2 SM can also be worn on 7000m expeditions.

 2. La Sportiva Spantik

 The Spantik is a double boot designed for cold, high altitudes environments.
 This step-in crampon-compatible boot excels on steep terrain without sacrificing walkability.
-The thermo-molded inner boot and one-handed closure system provide insulation and convenient lacing.
+The thermo-moulded inner boot and one-handed closure system provide insulation and convenient lacing.

 3. La Sportiva G5